-As a machine builder and designer I can use anything I like and I have never used anything better then the pulse-matic and if any professional artist reading this wants to arrange with me to come to my studio and try them for themselves they are more then welcome and if they wanted some I am at this point in time happy to build them some, however I can't see myself building machines for much longer as to be honest I would rather spend the time tattooing!
+As a machine builder and designer I can use anything I like and I have never used anything better then the pulse-matic and if any professional artist reading this wants to arrange with me to come to my studio and try them for themselves they are more then welcome and if they wanted some I am at this point in time happy to build them some, however I can't see myself building machines for more then a few more years, to be honest I would rather spend the time tattooing!

-Also I have posted a series of videos on youtube showing how I use the pulse-matic machine.
-The piece is a standard piece from Flash, and took just on 1 1/2 hours to complete.
-Sadly many in this industry like to look for things to criticise and to find fault with, but for those of you that have an open mind and are interested in seeing something that may be different to what you are using now, check it out! everything is done at 100Hz and please excuse the banter and un-professional nature of the production!
+Also I have posted a series of videos on you tube showing how I use the pulse-matic machine.
+These pieces are standard from flash, the type of work that artists get in their shop every day.
+The cross took just on 1 1/2 hours to complete, the three horses 2 hours and the wasp 2 hours.
+Sadly many in this industry like to look for things to criticise and to find fault with, but for those of you that have an open mind and are interested in seeing something that may be different to what you are using now, check it out! everything is done at 100Hz and please excuse the banter and un-professional nature of the productions!

 Below are just a few pictures of prototype tattoo machines I have built, many have been lost over the years and most were made over 20 years ago, the rotaries I would lend to artists to try that at the time were using other type rotaries and I had quite a hard job of it to get them back as they did not want to give them up! but to me they were all inferior to the pulse-matic so I was not interested in taking them further.
 I do note though that many new rotary designs on the market are very similar in basic design to some I made.
 Any machine builders that would like to take an idea from these machines and develop it further is welcome, and in particular the spring loaded point system I tried on the DC machines pictured was a big step up in design and could be developed into something very nice. (for those of you that like D. C.!)